Lactifluus deceptivus

+Lactifluus deceptivus is found throughout eastern North America on the ground in coniferous forests near hemlock or deciduous forests near oak, and in oak-dominated forests of Costa Rica.

 Taxonomy

 The species was first described in the scientific literature by American mycologist Charles Horton Peck in 1885.
 The specific epithet deceptivus is derived from the Latin word for "deceptive".
 The name may allude to the contrasting appearance of young and old fruit bodies.
 It is commonly known as the "deceptive lactarius", the "deceiving lactarius", or the "deceptive milkcap".
 In the state of Puebla, Mexico, it is known as oreja de chivo, or "kid ear".

 Following the split-off of the phylogenetically distinct genus Lactifluus from the other milk-caps in the genus Lactarius, the correct combination for the species is the one made by Otto Kuntze in 1891, Lactifluus deceptivus.
 Within the genus Lactifluus, L. deceptivus is classified in the subgenus Lactifluus, section Albati.
 Characteristics of species in this section include a white or whitish immature cap that may later turn yellow-brown to cinnamon-color; white to cream-colored latex that typically has an acrid taste; a velvet-textured stem due to a cuticle made of long narrow, thick-walled hairs.
 Other species in this section include L. vellereus (the type species), L. subvellereus, and L. caeruleitinctus.

 Based on a morphological study published in 2005, Lactarius tomentosomarginatus is considered synonymous with Lactifluus deceptivus.
 L. tomentosomarginatus, described by Hesler and Smith in their 1979 monograph of North American milk-caps, was considered by them to be a "satellite species", differing from L. deceptivus on the basis of smaller spores, smaller ornamentations on the surface of the spores, crowded and forked narrow gills, and differences in the micro-structure of the cap cuticle.